roots/sage/README.md

 ## Configuration

-Edit `lib/config.php` to enable support for major functionality and to define constants that are used throughout the theme.
+Edit `lib/config.php` to enable or disable support for various theme functions and to define constants that are used throughout the theme.

+Edit `lib/init.php` to setup custom navigation menus and post thumbnail sizes.

 ## Documentation